DarraghReid/just_jokes/TESTING.md

 2. As a first time user, I want to be able to easily navigate through the site to find what I'm looking for.
 * A sticky navbar ensures that any page available to the user is never more than a click away.
 Pagination minimises scrolling for smartphone users

-3. As a first time user, I want to instinctively know what to do in order to get started creating and interacting with jokes
+3. As a first time user, I want to instinctively know what to do in order to get started creating and interacting with jokes.
 * Intuitive fontawesome icons ensure users immediately know what to do in order to being liking jokes, adding jokes to their favourites, and adding their own jokes to the site.

 4. As a first time user, I want to be able to read jokes.